FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 11th July 2023.md

 trustworthy, honourable and committed public representative, who was heavily involved in

-many aspects of his local community.---
+many aspects of his local community.
+---
 2

 Members paid tribute to John and the commitment he had to his community, his family, his